arielchuri/autozinefier/croak.md

 <section markdown="1">
 ## Slime Grubins

-These are standard grubins that have been pickled in the extra-dimensional stomach of the Slurm (see above).

 **Grubin:** Init -1; Atk shiv -1 melee (1d4-1), burst (area effect 5'); AC 9; HD 1d6-1; hp 2; MV roll 35'; Act 1d20; SP burst, infravision; SV Fort +1, Ref -1, Will +3; AL C

-Massively bloated into translucent balls.
-These frightened looking grubins roll into battle in numbers.
+Massively bloated into translucent balls in the stomach of the Slurm, these frightened looking grubins roll into battle in numbers.
 They use their full movement to roll right up to the enemy and burst upon taking any damage.

 **Puss:** 1d3 to all within 10’.